capslocky/WcfSoapLogger/src/Library/WcfSoapLogger/NuGet/readme.txt

 ============================================================================

-This library is in beta status.
+This library is under active development.
 Any help would be much appreciated.

 Project site: